ese-varo/programming-ruby/readme.md

        sum   += square
      end`
   - block_given? - Inside a method you can detect whether your caller has passed in a block

+#### Inheritance, modules and mixins
+- `super`: Ruby sends a message to the parent of the current object, asking it to invoke a method of the same name as the method invoking super.
+It passes this method the parameters that were passed to super.